 Read all topics multiple times.
 Remember that understanding the information and being able to remember and reproduce the information are two different things.
 As you read the course material, you must understand it.
 Never try to memorize the course materials.
 Test your basic understanding of the content of each item by reading the Summary for each item.

 You can even rate your current level of knowledge for each topic in Unit 1 of the syllabus guide, and then use your scores as an indicator of your strengths and weaknesses.

 For example, if you score 5 out of 5 for a topic in Item 1, then you don’t have much work to do on that topic as the exam approaches.
 But if you score 2 out of 5 on an Element 3 topic, then you have identified an area of weakness.
 Having identified your strengths and weaknesses in this way.
-Additionally, you can annotate or highlight sections of the text that you think is important.
-How to pass NEBOSH in first attempt?
+Additionally, you can annotate or highlight sections of the text that you think are important.

 Is NEBOSH hard to pass?

 Go slowly, you have 24 hours in hand, so, don’t read things quickly.
 It’s easy to get carried away by the clock.
 When you read questions and answers too quickly, you are more likely to miss something or misunderstand the meaning.
 Remember, the exam is not a race.
 There are no bonus points for finishing first.
 And also don’t expect the exam to be a piece of cake.